1j01/jspaint/README.md

 * After adding text, save as SVG or HTML with selectable text (invisible text positioned over an embedded bitmap image)
 * <kbd>Alt</kbd> as a shortcut for the eyedropper, as long as it doesn't conflict with keyboard navigation of menus
-* Alternate themes (You can already theoretically style it with browser extensions like Stylebot or Stylish)
 * Noncontiguous fill AKA replace color (Probably by holding <kbd>Shift</kbd> when using the fill tool)
 * Optional fill tolerance (slider that you enable from a settings menu?)
 * Interactive tutorial(s)?